vikash-ftw/numeric-matrix-processor/README.md

-# Numeric_Matrix_Processor
+# numeric-matrix-processor

-Its a java program that performs the operations on numeric matrix choosen by user.
+A java program that performs the operations on numeric matrix choosen by user.